14fps/Angular-2-Step-By-Step/README.md

 # Angular 2 Step By Step With Luke Angel
-## Section: Component Styles

-We have the AppComponent with its metadata configured for the selector and the template URL.Let's see what we can do about giving it some style.Angular provides support for styling a component via the component metadata in two ways.Similar to how templates work,we can use either the style's property or the style URL's property.Both take an array of string values.So they are a little different than the template ones.Lets start with the styles property.

-#Full Course
 This is the repository for my course **Angular 2 Step By Step**
 The full course is available at http://btreepress.com/blog/portfolio-items/angular-2-step-by-step-from-beginner-to-advanced/